danyalaytekin/some-userscripts/README.md

 ## Notes for myself

+- The UserScripts app:
-- UserScripts checks for the same kind of front-matter at `@updateURL` as is present in a script, so this URL might as well be the same as `@downloadURL`, unless the script becomes very large
+    - checks for the same kind of front-matter at `@updateURL` as is present in a script, so this URL might as well be the same as `@downloadURL`, unless the script becomes very large
+    - doesn't pick up JS scripts with front matter written as `/* {front matter} */` instead of `// front matter`; I don't know whether this is a general rule affecting all clients
+        - it's fine with CSS files doing this

 ### How to...
 CSS → JS